 - Thighs and calves

-Liposuction can be used just about anywhere that has pinchable fat that is resistant to diet and exercise.
+Liposuction can be used just about anywhere on the body that has pinchable fat that is resistant to diet and exercise.

 What are the benefits of liposuction?

 Along with long-lasting results, liposuction results are natural-looking and typically leave very minimal scarring.
-Liposuction is performed using a cannula inserted through small incisions—about a few millimeters each.
+Liposuction is performed using a thin suctioning tube called a cannula, which is inserted through small incisions—only about a few millimeters each.
 Additionally, we make sure to place the incisions in the most discreet locations as possible.
 We also provide you with detailed post-op incision care instructions to ensure optimal results.

 What are the limitations of liposuction?

 Liposuction is NOT a weight loss measure and is not intended to be an alternative to good diet and exercise.
-Instead, it is reserved for people who are at or near their ideal weight and have stubborn fat deposits that remain even with healthy lifestyle changes and negatively affect their body image.
+Instead, it is reserved for people who are at or near their ideal weight and have stubborn fat deposits that persist even with healthy lifestyle changes.

 What is recovery like?